City-Bureau/documenters-field-guide/src/content/on-assignment/live-tweeting.md

 4. Select your first tweet.
 5. Tweet your second tweet as a reply to the first, using the speech bubble or the blue "Add Another Tweet" button.
 Avoid the grey "Add Another Tweet" button as it replies to the selected tweet and may break or loop your thread.
 6. Reply to **each subsequent tweet** to continue the thread.

+We also recommend that you refresh/reload your Internet browser window after each tweet (on the mobile Twitter app, touch the top of the screen and drag down).
+If the WiFi connection is slow or weak (common in public buildings) the lag can create out of order loops or dead ends in your thread.

 ![](/img/screen-shot-2019-01-30-at-12.02.46-pm.png)